The-Corrupted/Screen-Capture/README.md

 ( Notice: This program uses c++17 features.
 As such, please either alias g++ --std=c++17 or set it manually when you go to compile ).

-Once the program starts a live feed should be displayed on your screen with a small purple half-square in the bottom left corner.
+Once the program starts a raw feed of the camera as well as a black and white filtered feed should be displayed to the screen.
+Yu must make sure the the screen you are attempting to read takes up at least 80 of the cameras view.

-Align the purple arrow to one of the corners of the screen and make sure that the edge of the purple arrow does not land on any bright reflections ( These will be picked up by the camera and the color checker will misinterpret it as the screen being on).

-Once the camera is setup, insert the autorun into the device and let the program run for as long as you need it to.
+Once the camera is setup, insert the autorun into the test device and let the program run for as long as you need it to.

 When you are ready to quit, click ESC.